Transcript: A Better Way to Boost Serotonin

 Tryptophan is one amino acid among many found in proteins, and they all compete with one another for transport across the blood-brain barrier, into the brain.
 And, since tryptophan is present in most animal proteins in relatively small quantities, it gets muscled out of the way.

-The tryptophan levels in those given a high protein turkey, egg, and cheese breakfast dropped whereas in the waffle-OJ group, their trytrophan levels went up.
+The tryptophan levels in those given a high-protein turkey, egg, cheese breakfast dropped, whereas in the waffle-OJ group, their tryptophan levels went up.

 “Because synthesis of brain serotonin, which is known to be involved in mood and appetite, increases after carbohydrate intake, premenstrual syndrome subjects may overconsume carbohydrates in an attempt to improve their dysphoric mood state.”